-- A-2 Q: The definition of non-redeemable investment fund in NI 51-102 is different than the definition in OSC Rule 14-501.
-Does the term in NI 51-102 include different issuers than it does in OSC Rule 14-501? - A: No. Even though the wording of the two definitions is different, they are not intended to have different meanings.
-The definition in NI 51-102 was drafted to clarify that holding companies are generally not non-redeemable investment funds. - A-3 Q: I am a large debt issuer, but none of my securities are listed or quoted on a marketplace.
-Am I still a venture issuer? - A: Yes, any issuer without securities listed or quoted on a marketplace is a venture issuer. - A-4 Q: I have securities listed on the TSX Venture Exchange (TSXV), and quoted on the Over-the-Counter Bulletin Board in the United States.
-Am I still a venture issuer? - A: You are still a venture issuer.
-As long as none of the marketplaces on which you are listed or quoted are identified in the definition of venture issuer, you are a venture issuer, regardless of how many marketplaces your securities are listed or quoted on. - A-5 Q: If I have securities listed on a junior exchange in Europe, am I a venture issuer? - A: You are not a venture issuer if you have securities listed or quoted on any exchange outside of Canada and the United States, whether the listing was voluntary or involuntary.
-Some jurisdictions have issued blanket orders so that issuers that trade on the Regulated Unofficial Market of the Frankfurt Stock Exchange or the Unofficial Regulated Market of the Berlin-Bremen Stock Exchange will be treated as venture issuers for the purposes of NI 51-102.
-Some jurisdictions cannot issue blanket orders, so issuers will have to apply for that relief in those jurisdictions.
-[Amended April 23, 2004] - A-6 Q: According to the definition of venture issuer, if I am listed on an exchange registered as a "national securities exchange" under section 6 of the 1934 Act, I am not a venture issuer.
-How do I find out what exchanges are registered as national securities exchanges? - A: The SEC publishes the names of the registered national securities exchanges in their annual report every year under the heading "Regulation of Securities Markets Oversight of Self-Regulatory Organizations".
-The annual report is available on the SEC's web page at www.sec.gov. - A-7 Q: When do I make the determination of whether or not I am a venture issuer for the purposes of NI 51-102? - A: The definition of venture issuer sets out the times at which you determine if you are a venture issuer for the various requirements in NI 51-102.
+A-2 Q: The definition of non-redeemable investment fund in NI 51-102 is different than the definition in OSC Rule 14-501.
+Does the term in NI 51-102 include different issuers than it does in OSC Rule 14-501?

+A: No. Even though the wording of the two definitions is different, they are not intended to have different meanings.
+The definition in NI 51-102 was drafted to clarify that holding companies are generally not non-redeemable investment funds.

+A-3 Q: I am a large debt issuer, but none of my securities are listed or quoted on a marketplace.
+Am I still a venture issuer?

+A: Yes, any issuer without securities listed or quoted on a marketplace is a venture issuer.

+A-4 Q: I have securities listed on the TSX Venture Exchange (TSXV), and quoted on the Over-the-Counter Bulletin Board in the United States.
+Am I still a venture issuer?

+A: You are still a venture issuer.
+As long as none of the marketplaces on which you are listed or quoted are identified in the definition of venture issuer, you are a venture issuer, regardless of how many marketplaces your securities are listed or quoted on.

+A-5 Q: If I have securities listed on a junior exchange in Europe, am I a venture issuer?

+A: You are not a venture issuer if you have securities listed or quoted on any marketplace outside of Canada and the United States.
+You must first determine if your securities are listed or quoted (instead of just admitted to trading), and if the facility is a marketplace as defined in NI 51-102.
+When NI 51-102 was first implemented, we received inquiries regarding the Regulated Unofficial Market of the Frankfurt Stock Exchange (RUM) and the Unofficial Regulated Market of the Berlin-Bremen Stock Exchange (URM).
+While we were investigating those facilities, and to give certainty to industry, some jurisdictions issued blanket orders so that issuers with securities traded on those facilities would be treated as venture issuers for the purposes of NI 51-102.
+Other jurisdictions issued discretionary orders, on a case-by-case basis.
+We have now completed our review, and have determined that trading on the RUM or URM does not constitute a listing or quotation.
+As a result, issuers that otherwise meet the definition of "venture issuer" with securities traded on those facilities are venture issuers for the purposes of NI 51-102.
+[Amended April 23, 2004 and February 11, 2005]

+A-6 Q: According to the definition of venture issuer, if I am listed on an exchange registered as a "national securities exchange" under section 6 of the 1934 Act, I am not a venture issuer.
+How do I find out what exchanges are registered as national securities exchanges?

+A: The SEC publishes the names of the registered national securities exchanges in their annual report every year under the heading "Regulation of Securities Markets - Oversight of Self-Regulatory Organizations".
+The annual report is available on the SEC's web page at www.sec.gov.

+A-7 Q: When do I make the determination of whether or not I am a venture issuer for the purposes of NI 51-102?

+A: The definition of venture issuer sets out the times at which you determine if you are a venture issuer for the various requirements in NI 51-102.
 That time differs depending on the part of NI 51-102 you are applying.